SigmaHQ/sigma-specification/appendix_meta_rules.md

 ordered: true
 ```

-Nota:
+Note:
-Even if the rule many_failed_logins use a grouping by the "ComputerName" field,the correlation rule only use it own `group-by` "User".
+Even if the rule many_failed_logins groups by the "ComputerName" field, the correlation rule only uses its own `group-by` "User".

 ## Field Name Aliases